ECCC-ASTD-MRD/MIDAS-src/src/README.md

 So in summary, calling `cmake` configure the different `Makefile` and calling `make` from `${buildDir}` will:
 1. build all module objects
-2. archive them together in `libmidas.a`
+2. link them together in `libmidas.a`
 3. build program objects
 4. link each program with `libmidas.a`

-Worth mentionning, for each program and for the static library, there is a `depend.make` file generated at compile time and located in `${buildDir}/src/programs/CMakeFiles/${programBaseName}.dir/depend.make` for each program and `${buildDir}/src/modules/CMakeFiles/midas.dir/depend.make` for the static library and containing the dependency tree for all modules in a single file.
+Worth mentionning, for each program and for the static library, there is a `depend.make` file generated at compile time and located in `${buildDir}/src/programs/CMakeFiles/${programBaseName}.dir/depend.make` for each program and at `${buildDir}/src/modules/CMakeFiles/midas.dir/depend.make` for the static library and containing the dependency tree for all modules in a single file.
 Analyzing these files is another way to determine the dependency structure.